blackbrokkoli/_mvi_mappr/README.md

 mappr - a network analysis and visualization platform.

+## How to Run

+There are 2 ways to run the system

+- Via Docker.
+This is a good way to go if you want to just use the application
+- Running locally.
+This is the preffered way to develop the system.
+However, it can, and probably should be dockerised as well.

 ## How to run via docker

+Make sure you have installed docker.

 ### Pre-run setup(Do this if you're running for first time, or if there are any changes to the code)

 1) `docker-compose stop` - stops the running services, if any.
 2) `docker-compose build` - build the relevant images.
 Required if any of the source file changes.
 It takes awhile so be patient